Submachine gun: 1970s

-In the 1970s, extremely compact submachine guns, such as the .45ACP Mac-10 and .380 ACP Mac-11, were developed to be used with silencers or suppressors.
+In the 1970s, extremely compact submachine guns, such as the .45 ACP MAC-10 and .380 ACP MAC-11, were developed to be used with silencers or suppressors.
 While these SMGs received enormous publicity, and were prominently displayed in films and television, they were not widely adopted by military or law enforcement agencies.
-These smaller weapons led other manufacturers to develop their own compact SMGs, such as the Micro-UZI and the H&K MP5K.

 1980s

 By the 1980s, the demand for new submachine guns was very low and could be easily met by existing makers with existing designs.
 However, following H&K's lead, other manufacturers began designing submachine guns based on their existing assault rifle patterns.
 These new SMGs offered a high degree of parts commonality with parent weapons, thereby easing logistical concerns.